Surrey Public ArtWalks

 City Centre Artwalk

-Discover 11 public artworks along parks, pathways, SkyTrain pillars, and civic buildings on University Drive in Surrey's revitalized City Centre.
-The route is flat and wheelchair accessible with public seating and washrooms at Chuck Bailey Recreation Centre, City Centre Library, City Hall, and Holland Park.
+Discover public artworks along parks, pathways, SkyTrain pillars and civic buildings on University Drive in Surrey's revitalized City Centre.
+The route is flat and wheelchair accessible with three SkyTrain stations along the way.
+Public seating and washrooms are available at Chuck Bailey Recreation Centre, City Centre Library, City Hall and Holland Park.

 50 mosaic projects outside Chuck Bailey Recreation Centre reflect the vibrant neighbourhood.